0xWJ/code-judge/README.md

 If you want to run the code in a sandbox, you can customize `PYTHON_EXECUTE_COMMAND`, `CPP_COMPILE_COMMAND` and `CPP_EXECUTE_COMMAND` environment variables to run the code in a sandbox.
 Please note that all sandboxes can only run directly on host, and they are not supported in unprivileged docker container.

 Here are some popular sandboxes you can use.
+Docker/Podman is safest but slowest, and firejail/bubblewrap is fast but less safe.
+You can choose the one that fits your needs.

 ## Docker/Podman
 Note: